Estimating Bushels of Corn on the Ground by Counting Ears Prior to Grazing with Cattle

 Prior to grazing cornstalks with cattle, an estimate should be made of the amount of corn that is present in the field.
 The UNL Extension Circular EC 287 Grazing Crop Residues with Beef Cattle provides information on a simple method for estimating the bushels of corn that are on the ground.

-For example, after walking three, 100-foot strips, a total of 30 ears of corn were counted.
+For example, after walking three, 100-foot strips, a total of 30 ears of corn were counted across all three 100-foot strips.
 Total ears of corn, which is 30, divided by 2, equals an estimated 15 bushels of corn per acre on the ground.
 Small ears and broken ears should be counted as half ears, while very large ears could be counted as an ear and a half.
 Any amount beyond 8-10 bushels per acre will require a well-planned grazing strategy to ensure that too much grain is not consumed by grazing cattle.

 If it is determined that there is excessive corn on the ground, the following are strategies to implement to help minimize the risk of digestive upsets (acidosis), lameness and abortions for cattle grazing the cornstalks.